cyucelen/trumango/README.md

 ## Getting and Processing Input

-Trumango loads specified files, then places each question into a map -_which will be filled with corresponding answer sentences of questions_- and splits the text into sentences by using [prose](https://github.com/jdkato/prose).
+Trumango loads specified files, then splits the text into sentences by using [prose](https://github.com/jdkato/prose).
 Prose has very extensive and advanced features such as tokenizing a sentence and tagging each word as verb, noun etc. but in this project prose just used for splitting the text into sentences more accurately.

 ## Finding Answer Sentences of Questions

-After the processing of input, for each question in the map, corresponding question's stop words cleared and stemmed for searching in the sentences.
-When clearing and stemming process of question is done, question splitted into words and each word searcher in cleared and stemmed sentence for match.
-If match percentage of question words is higher then desired percentage -_which can be specified by `-m` flag_-, then that sentence assigned to map for corresponding question.
+After the processing of input, for each question, corresponding question's stop words cleared and stemmed for searching in the sentences.
+When clearing and stemming process of question is done, question splitted into words and each word searched in text sentences to find most matched sentence.

 ## Finding Exact Answers